Impact of Systematic Redshift Errors on the Cross-correlation of the Lyman-$\alpha$ Forest with Quasars at Small Scales Using DESI Early Data: Results

 We first test if including BAL quasars in the tracer quasar catalog will have an effect on \drp or $\sigma_\text{v}$.
 For this test we use the same \lya forest sample as \cite{cesar} which is the same as our baseline.
 The tracer quasar catalog is the same as described in section \ref{subsec:qso} except the BALs are not removed.
 It consists of 128,026 quasars with redshift $z > 1.88$.
 We use the auto-correlation from \cite{calum2023} and follow the same method described in section \ref{sec:method} to measure and fit the cross-correlation.
 We find \drp = $-1.84 \pm 0.13$~\mpc and $\sigma_\text{v} = 7.3 \pm 0.6$~\mpc.
 These results, along with those from the baseline configuration, are shown in figure \ref{fig:lep} and presented in table \ref{table:params} in the BAL column.
 The shift of \drp in the positive direction would seem to indicate that including BAL quasars in the tracer catalog reduces the quasar redshift errors.
 However, this is actually due to BAL quasars typically having overestimated redshifts, as the BAL features tend to impact the blue side of the emission lines \cite{garcia2023}.
 Any overestimation of quasar redshifts would shift \drp in the positive direction.
 This is the opposite of what we observe when the BAL quasars are excluded, where the shift in \drp is negative due to the underestimation of redshifts.
 It is likely that the inclusion of the BAL quasars partially compensates for the negative shift.

 To test if updating the BAL quasar redshifts after the BAL regions are masked improves the \drp parameter, we use the quasar catalog from \cite{bal1}.
 This is the same catalog as described above, but with updated redshifts for the BAL quasars, of which 28,185 BAL quasars have an updated redshift.
-Because the redshifts are updated, we can no longer use the \lya forest sample described in \cite{cesar}.
+Because the redshifts are updated, the \lya forest sample changes slightly, both in the number of forests and the redshift distribution of pixels.
+While the effect is small, we make the choice to not use the \lya forest sample described in \cite{cesar}.
 We follow the method in \cite{cesar} and in section \ref{sec:method} for the continuum fitting process and our final \lya sample consists of 88,432 forests.
 We use the tracer catalog with updated redshifts and follow the method described in section \ref{sec:method} to measure and fit the correlations.
 We can no longer use the auto-correlation from \cite{calum2023}, so we measure those following the method in \cite{calum2023}.
 The results are shown in figure \ref{fig:lep} and in table \ref{table:params} in the ZBAL column.
-We find \drp = $-1.90 \pm 0.11$~\mpc and $\sigma_\text{v} = 7.0 \pm 0.6$~\mpc.
+We find \drp~=~$-1.90 \pm 0.11$~\mpc and $\sigma_\text{v} = 7.0 \pm 0.6$~\mpc.
 The value of \drp has shifted in the negative direction and is now equal ($0.35\sigma$) to the baseline value.
 This negative shift is consistent with what is found in \cite{bal1}, which found that the redshifts of BAL quasars after masking were shifted to the blue.